lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 If you mask an area and you can still see the original image through the rendered image, it is **very likely** that your mask is not fully opaque.
 Even if it looks fully opaque - the human brain cannot tell a difference between many shades of grey.
 Please make sure that the mask is 100% opaque, e.g. take a screenshot, check pixel values for 255, 255, 255 or #FFFFFF.
 If you use mask fill holes, check that the entire boundary is 255, 255, 255 or #FFFFFF e.g. with the fuzzy select tool in Gimp with threshold 0.

 # Changelog
+## 2026-01-09
+- Huge performance improvement of 30x-100x by adding GPU support (new default is GPU, CPU is available as an option for fallback).
+- Clean up: Removed the long-deprecated old versions.
 ## 2025-04-06
 - Published the improved version of the Crop and Stitch nodes.
 - Improved: Stitching is now way more precise.
 In the previous version, stitching an image back into place could shift it by one pixel.
 That will not happen anymore.